vinodhn/AP-Calculus-BC-Graphing-Calculator/README.md

 -Calculate FTC given f'(x) for any two points on the domain  DONE

--Software block diagram, printout of code w/ comments --DOING--
+-Software block diagram, printout of code w/ comments DONE

 -Derivative Algorithm DONE